Refine by health condition

 Regents Of The University Of Michigan

-Virginia Nelson is a Physiatrist in Ann Arbor, Michigan.
-Dr. Nelson is highly rated in 3 conditions, according to our data.
-Her top areas of expertise are Brachial Plexopathy, Cerebral Palsy, Moebius Syndrome, and Axillary Nerve Dysfunction.
-Dr. Nelson is currently accepting new patients.
+Ali Bitar is a Physiatrist in Detroit, Michigan.
+Dr. Bitar is highly rated in 5 conditions, according to our data.
+His top areas of expertise are Paraplegia, Cerebral Palsy, Phantom Limb Pain, and Hemiplegia.
+Dr. Bitar is currently accepting new patients.

 Henry Ford Health System

 Jonathan Carrier is a Physiatrist and an Orthopedics provider in Detroit, Michigan.
-Dr. Carrier is highly rated in 2 conditions, according to our data.
-His top areas of expertise are Scoliosis, Sciatica, Osteoarthritis, and Tendinitis.
+His top areas of expertise are Sciatica, Scoliosis, Osteoarthritis, and Frozen Shoulder.
 Dr. Carrier is currently accepting new patients.

 Regents Of The University Of Michigan

 Mary Schmidt is a Physiatrist and a Neuroradiologist in Ann Arbor, Michigan.
-Dr. Schmidt is highly rated in 38 conditions, according to our data.
-Her top areas of expertise are Dysferlinopathy, Spinal Muscular Atrophy (SMA), Cerebral Palsy, and Spinal Muscular Atrophy Type 3.
+Dr. Schmidt is highly rated in 49 conditions, according to our data.
+Her top areas of expertise are Dysferlinopathy, Spinal Muscular Atrophy (SMA), Spinal Muscular Atrophy Type 3, and Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease).
 Dr. Schmidt is currently accepting new patients.

 Regents Of The University Of Michigan

-Joseph Hornyak is a Physiatrist in Ann Arbor, Michigan.
-Dr. Hornyak is highly rated in 5 conditions, according to our data.
-His top areas of expertise are Charcot-Marie-Tooth Disease, Hereditary Sensory Neuropathy Type 1 (HSN1), Sensorimotor Polyneuropathy, and Tomaculous Neuropathy.
+Joseph Hornyak is a Physiatrist in Brighton, Michigan.
+Dr. Hornyak is highly rated in 40 conditions, according to our data.
+His top areas of expertise are Charcot-Marie-Tooth Disease, Hereditary Sensory Neuropathy Type 1 (HSN1), Cerebral Palsy, and Spasticity.
 Dr. Hornyak is currently accepting new patients.

 When should I see a Physiatrist in Michigan, US?